-Mindfulness-based cognitive therapy (MBCT) is an approach to mental health and well-being that combines components of cognitive therapies and principles of mindfulness to help people develop a new relationship with their troublesome thoughts and emotions.
-Originally designed to prevent depression relapse, MBCT is now used to treat other mental health challenges.
-If you’re wondering whether mindfulness-based cognitive therapy could be right for you, this guide can help you decide.
+Mindfulness-based cognitive therapy (MBCT) is an approach to mental health and well-being that combines components of cognitive therapies and principles of mindfulness to help people develop a new relationship with difficult thoughts and emotions.
+Originally designed to prevent depression relapse, MBCT is now used to treat other mental health challenges like anxiety, bipolar, and borderline personality disorder.

-Mindfulness-based cognitive therapy is a structured program that teaches people about their thoughts (cognitions) and how they can exist peacefully alongside them, rather than struggling against them or trying to change them.1 The “cognitive” part of MBCT addresses the mind and helps people recognize their own thought patterns that drive their emotions and behaviors.
+Mindfulness-based cognitive therapy is a structured program that teaches people about their thoughts and how they can exist peacefully alongside them, rather than struggling against them or trying to change them.2 The “cognitive” part of MBCT addresses the mind and helps people recognize the thought patterns that drive their emotions and behaviors.
 The “mindfulness” part guides people toward a new way of being with their thoughts and experiencing their lives fully moment by moment.

 MBCT helps people develop a new relationship with themselves and their thoughts.
 Rather than overthinking and trying to force changes or ignoring and suppressing thoughts and feelings, with MBCT people learn to become fully aware of them and let them come and go without tangling with them.3 MBCT is ultimately about allowing and accepting negative thoughts while shifting your focus to what is happening in the present moment because when you’re focused on the present, you’re not trapped in negative thoughts about the past or the future.